HenriqueHartmann/Python-Exercises/README.md

 # Python-Exercises
-A few exercises to improve my skills in Python.
+:snake: A few exercises to improve my skills in Python.
 You can find them on: ✌️ https://www.w3resource.com/python-exercises/